lowcoder-org/lowcoder/docs/build-apps/design-app-ui/style-theme-and-usability.md

 ## Custom CSS

-Openblocks provides a custom CSS feature for more flexible and customized UI styling.
+Lowcoder provides a custom CSS feature for more flexible and customized UI styling.

 ### App-level CSS